 BIM file workspace feature classes for BIM files

-ArcGIS Pro generates a feature class for each of the construction categories defined in a Revit file or IFC file.
-In Autodesk Revit software, all of the Revit elements used to model structures are organized into these predefined categories.
-IFC file categories are organized to conform to these category names where applicable.
-All the variations of Revit elements, called families in Revit, are included in these more general categories, and their family names are represented as feature attribute field values.
+ArcGIS Pro generates a feature class for each of the construction categories defined in an .rvt file or .ifc file.
+In Autodesk Revit software, all of the Revit elements used to model structures are organized into these predefined categories. .ifc file categories are organized to conform to these category names where applicable.
+All the variations of Revit elements, known as families in Revit, are included in these more general categories, and their family names are represented as feature attribute field values.
 Unique IFC categories are added in the appropriate BIM file workspace discipline.